 Why Become a Criminal Justice Major at McNeese?

 With a broad mix of courses and emphasis on evidence-based practices, the Bachelor of Science degree in criminal justice is designed to help you understand the complex nature of the American criminal justice system.
 Study topics in crime and jurisdiction, serial killers, criminology, forensic science, corrections, ethics and administration and management.
-You also have the option to minor in terrorism, preparedness and security, as well as add a concentration in forensic chemistry or pre-law.
+You also have the option to minor in Terrorism, Preparedness, and Security.

 Online bachelor’s degree in criminal justice